-- Glaucoma: Pressure builds within the eye (like blowing too much air into a balloon).
-The most common cause is a problem within the eye and is often breed related (basset hounds, American cocker spaniels, terriers and Arctic breeds are at greatest risk).
+- Glaucoma: Pressure builds within the eye, like blowing too much air into a balloon.
+The most common cause is a problem within the eye and is often breed related (Basset Hounds, Cocker Spaniels, terriers and northern breeds are at greatest risk).
 The pressure can damage the retina and cause blindness, so swift action is essential.

 - Conjunctivitis: Infection causes reddening of the eye.
-Sometimes the problem can be self-limiting, but — especially if there is a sticky yellow-green discharge — see a vet.
+Sometimes the problem can be self-limiting, but — especially if there is a sticky yellow-green discharge, too — see a vet.

 If there’s something odd about your pet’s face, compare one eyelid with the other to see if one side is swollen.

-Eyelid swelling can be the result of an allergy, trauma (a branch catching the dog in the eye) or infection (such as a cat fight abscess).
-In the first instance, it’s best to seek vet attention, because the eyeball needs checking to make sure it wasn’t damaged when the branch hit or the cat fight happened.
+Eyelid swelling can be the result of an allergy, trauma or infection.
+It’s best to seek vet attention, because the eyeball needs checking to make sure it wasn’t damaged.

 The most common reasons for this are either a dry eye or a corneal ulcer:

 - Dry eye: Our eyes are kept comfortable by the production of tear fluid.
 A pet with dry eye fails to produce enough tear fluid, which leads to the surface drying out.
 One consequence is a dull surface, and another is the eye tries to protect itself by producing a thick, glue-like discharge.
-In the long term, scar tissue forms, impairing the vision, so a vet check is necessary to prevent this.
+In the long term, scar tissue forms, impairing the vision.

 Your vet will put drops of local anesthetic into the eye to get a better look and remove the object.